-“Updates” means any minor functionality modification or enhancement, including bug fixes, which Enron may hereunder develop and make generally available to Pipeline Company.
+“Updates” means any minor functionality modification or enhancement, which Enron may hereunder develop and make generally available to Pipeline Company.
 Updates are represented by a number change to the right of the decimal point of the Version of the Software.

 “Upgrades” means all new Versions; new releases and major enhancements of the Software that Enron may hereafter develop and make generally available to Pipeline Company.
 Upgrades re represented by a number change to the left of the decimal point of the Version of the Software.